10 min read

 3. Katong-Joo Chiat

-One of the most unique aspects of Singapore has to be the Peranakan and Eurasian cultures–heritages born from the union of the native Straits people with Chinese and European immigrants.
+One of the most unique aspects of Singapore has to be the Peranakan and Eurasian cultures, who are heritages born from the union of the native Straits people with Chinese and European immigrants.

 Living in the Eastern neighbourhood of Katong and Joo-Chiat takes you right to the heart of these cultures, as Peranakan and Eurasian families made the neighbourhood their home in Singapore’s earlier years.

-Today, the landscape of the neighbourhood is full of vividly coloured shophouses, eye-catching street art, ethnic and trendy eateries alike, traditional furniture shops (think antique and rattan), and cultural Peranakan and Eurasian galleries– perfect for expats who want to be right in the thick of what makes Singapore culture so truly unique.
+Today, the neighbourhood's landscape is vividly coloured shophouses, eye-catching street art, ethnic and trendy eateries, traditional furniture shops (think antique and rattan), and cultural Peranakan and Eurasian galleries.
+It's perfect for expats who want to be right in the thick of what makes Singapore culture so truly unique.

 4. Tanglin